Stack logo

 Defining your own migrations

-How would you do this without the migration helper?
+How would you do this without the migration component?
 The rest of this post is here if you want to know how to build some of this yourself.
-If you're happy with the helpers, you can stop reading here.
+If you're happy with the component, you can stop reading here.

 If your table is small enough (let’s say a few thousand rows, as a guideline), you could just do it all in one mutation.
 For example: